tosuak/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+    A token is used for authorization and is used to verify that a user has access to that data.

 2. What steps can you take in your web apps to keep your data secure?
+    You can use token to ensure a user is secure.

 3. Describe how web servers work.
+    Web servers are servers that displays packets of data from one endpoint to another.

-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. update.